erfanzar/OST-OpenSourceTransformers/README.md

 # TODO

 - Move all the models from only native pytorch to the triton / pytorch
+- Make all of the models available in flax/jax
+- create weight convertor from pytorch to -> jax / flax / tensorflow
 ## Train or Finetune

 you have many options to choose which code to choose for train the models but we recommend using train.py that you can use fsdp and deepspeed